Call for Proposals

 The Chartered Professional Accountants of Canada has made a research fund available to members of the CAAA at Canadian institutions.
 There will be one call for proposals per year for each of the grants funded through this program.

-The broad purpose of this fund is to encourage Canadian academics to undertake projects to help create a new strategic direction for the accounting profession by informing CPA Canada’s Foresight Initiative (see below for more information).
+The broad purpose of this fund is to encourage Canadian academics to undertake projects to help transform the accounting profession by informing the Foresight Initiative (see below for more information) being championed by CPA Canada and CPA Provincial bodies.
 The research under this program need not lead to publication in a scholarly journal, although it may lead to one or more such publications.
-The research project may result in a report that is both useful to practitioners and provides background in an area that could be the subject of further academic exploration.
+The research project may result in a report that is useful to accountants in practice and academics, as well as to advance thought leadership and understanding for further exploration.